TyberiusPrime/pypipegraph2/README.md

-Fine-grained tracking of what goes into generated artifacts, and when do we actually need to recalculate them.
+Fine-grained tracking of what goes into generated artifacts, and when it's necessary to recalculate them.

 Also, trivial parallelization.

 ## Description

 There's a bunch of 'pipeline' packages out there.

-For scientific workflow managment.
+For scientific workflow management.

 Often with a lot of 'magic'.

-SnakeMake is popular.
+SnakeMake for example is popular.

 Pypipegraph2 is a bit different.